bzerangue/jquery_date_picker/README.markdown

 ## Notes

-* The date format is currently set as the Symphony default: 20 January 2009.
+* The date format is currently set as the Symphony default: 20 January 2014.
 The format can be changed by editing the initialise.js file in accordance with the formatting instructions at: [http://docs.jquery.com/UI/Datepicker/%24.datepicker.formatDate](http://docs.jquery.com/UI/Datepicker/%24.datepicker.formatDate)

-* The date picker is styled using the default jQuery UI 'Cupertino' theme.
+* The date picker is styled using the default jQuery UI 'Smoothness' theme.

 ## Changelog ##
 - **1.5:** Updated jQueryUI and made it compatible with Symphony 2.3.3 and higher.